mpangburn/PartiallyAppliedOperators/README.md

 ## Implementation
 The built-in operators defined in the Swift Standard Library are not curried.
 We could curry them using a [helper function](https://github.com/pointfreeco/swift-prelude/blob/b23463ebd7c1ce11600f86cbcb8165098fd44693/Sources/Prelude/Curry.swift), but calling `curry` whenever we partially apply an operator would be inelegant and obscure our intent.

-Instead, we define unary versions of the infix operators in order to partially apply them.
+Instead, we define "unary" versions of the infix operators in order to partially apply them.
 For example, our `add` example from above becomes

 ```swift
 prefix func + <T: Numeric> (rhs: T) -> (_ lhs: T) -> T {